chaynHQ/Impact-Reports/README.md

 ###### Easy-to-Follow, Crowdsourced Guides

 Our guides — built by survivors and edited by experts — are freely available in multiple languages for our friends around the world.
-Our guides fall into three categories: detecting and handling abuse, legal information and general well-being.
+Our guides fall into three categories: detecting and handling abuse, legal information, and general well-being.

 **Detecting and Handling Abuse**
-*   [Manipulation Is Abuse](https://manipulation.chayn.co/): help identify manipulative situations, find support and leave controlling relationships.
+*   [Manipulation Is Abuse](https://manipulation.chayn.co/): help identify manipulative situations, find support, and leave controlling relationships.
 *   [The Good Friend Guide](https://chayn.gitbook.io/the-good-friend-guide/): learn how to be a supportive family member or friend to someone experiencing abuse.
 *   [DIY Online Safety](https://chayn.gitbook.io/diy-online-safety/english): understand how to protect yourself online.